The EC6 Removal Tribunal Hearing: Academic?

 The clause deals with the power of removal from judicial office.
-It should be read restrictively to limit the ability of the Executive to interfere with the Judiciary’s work.
+It should be read restrictively to limit the ability of the Executive to interfere with the work of the Judiciary.

-Article 125(3) is to be seen as a provision invoked solely for the purpose of ascertaining whether a judge, or in this case, a member of the EC, should be removed from office.
+Article 125(3) should therefore be seen as a provision invoked solely for the purpose of ascertaining whether a judge, or in this case, a member of the EC, should be removed from office.
 There can only be one outcome: To remove or not to remove.

-Assuming the Tribunal’s power may operate in the present for the past, the more difficult question would be the date the EC6’s removal is to take effect.
+Assuming the Tribunal’s power may operate in the present for the past, the more difficult question is then about the date the EC6’s removal is to take effect.
 What would the date be?